misto/website/gitpod/docs/self-hosted/latest/reference-architecture/production-ready.md

 </details>

-In addition to the internal communication, in this reference architecture, we use cert-manager also to create **TLS certificates for the Gitpod domain**.
+In this reference architecture, we use cert-manager to also create **TLS certificates for the Gitpod domain**.
 Since we need wildcard certificates for the subdomains, you must use the [DNS-01 challenge](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).
 In case you already have TLS certificates for your domain, you can skip this step and use your own certificates during the installation.

 <CloudPlatformToggle id="cloud-platform-toggle-cert-manager-tls">
 <div slot="gcp">